MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ## Preview features

-AI Builder features that are in preview release status are free to use.
-You don't need to obtain a license to use AI Builder preview features.
-However, the o1 reasoning model in Prompts is currently in paid preview.
+AI Builder features in preview release status are free to use.
+You don't need a license to use AI Builder preview features.
+However, the o1 reasoning model in prompts is currently in a paid preview.

 ## AI Builder licensing FAQ